ugurhasar/country_info_enum/README.md

-# CountryInfoEnum - Country infos in one enum
+# Country Info Enum - Country infos in one enum

 ### Example usage